obinnafranklinduru/Solidity-Smart-Contract/MultSIg-Wallet/README.md

 - Unpause: Emitted when the wallet is unpaused.
 - Recovery: Emitted when an owner recovers their funds to a new address.

-### Usage
-To use the contract, call the `constructor` function with an array of addresses for the initial wallet owners and an integer for the required number of confirmations.
-`constructor(address[] memory _owners, uint256 _numConfirmationsRequired)`

 ### Functions
 #### constructor(address[] memory _owners, uint256 _numConfirmationsRequired)
 The constructor is called when the contract is deployed and sets the initial list of owners and the number of confirmations required for a transaction to be executed.